Futsal Dinamo: Competition season 2019/20, 1.HMNL

 Futsal Dinamo started the season with traditional match on Šalata.
 This year's guest was Italian club Milano Calcio A5, and Dinamo won 2:0.
 The season didn't started well for the club.
 Dinamo lost first two rounds (against Novo Vrijeme and Square) and draw in third against Alumnus.
 The first victory of the season Dinamo achieved in the fourth round defeating Crnica 4:0 in Kutija šibica.
 The first round of the season Dinamo ended on the 5th place with only three victories.
 But, in the second part of the season, Dinamo was the only Croatian club without a loss defeating the league leader Olmissum in an away match (2:1) just before the competition was suspended due to coronavirus outbreak.

-After the "COVID 19 break" the season continued in the mid-June 2020.
+After the "COVID 19 break" the season continued in mid-June 2020.
 Dinamo secured victories in the last three matches of the regular season (Universitas, Split and Uspinjača Gimka), and finished third before the playoffs.
 In the quarterfinals, Dinamo defeated their city-rivals Uspinjača Gimka after another thrilling match (4:2 in overtime) and lost to the later champion Olmissum in Omiš (0:1)..

 The club's top season goalscorer was Kristian Čekol with 16 goals, and he has also been voted the best player of the season by profession and supporters.
 The assist-leader of the season was Davor Kanjuh with 15 assists.

 Croatian futsal cup

-Futsal Dinamo defeated Brod 035 (from second tier) in the first round of the Croatian cup, and lost in the quarter finals in the match against Olmissum in Omiš (2:3).
+Futsal Dinamo defeated Brod 035 (from second tier) in the first round of the Croatian cup, and lost in the quarter-finals in the match against Olmissum in Omiš (2:3).